a-rey/writeups/writeups/buff.md

   display_results()
 ```

-This returns script the following internal URLs:
+This script returns the following internal URLs:

 ![recon](./buff/recon.png)

 Looking at these pages doesn't show too much.
-The results from `gobuster` show the following when looking for HTTP 200  response codes:
+The results from `gobuster` shows the following when looking for HTTP 200  response codes:

 ```bash
 cat gobuster.txt | grep 200